tejkanini/AICoreDocs/InitialQueries.md

-# AI Core: SME-Specific Leading Questions
+# AI Core: SME-Specific Leading Q & A

 This document provides structured, leading questions for different SME groups (Developers, QA, Business Analysts, Product Leads).
 The goal is to build understanding progressively, from high-level workflows down to detailed technical and governance considerations.